 How to Motivate Yourself

-by: Emily Gao
+By Emily Gao

 As much as I am writing this to help out my fellow peers, this article is also for myself.
-With the tragic ending of winter break and spring break seeming years and years away, it is no surprise that many students feel in a bland, never-ending cycle of school, tests, homework, stress, and meager amounts of sleep.
+With the tragic ending of winter break and spring break seeming years and years away, it is no surprise that many students feel stuck in a perpetual cycle of school, tests, homework, stress, and meager amounts of sleep.
 However much we may despise school, our classes, or our lack of sleep, we must persevere.
 We must stop complaining and start doing.
 Hard work will always pay off, some way or the other.

 If you are debating whether or not to finish that episode of Friends or finish your statistics homework, or spend the next hour studying for your history quiz or spend the next hour scrolling through Instagram, this is for you.
 Here are some things that you can do to get your butt out of your bed and start being productive.

 These are the epitome of motivation.
 Great people talking about great things.
 Watch these.
 Get inspired to change the world.
-And then get onto finishing your homework, because no one ever changed the world with unfinished math homework.
+And then get onto finishing your homework, because no one ever changed the world with incomplete math homework.

 “How To Measure Your Life” by Clayton Christensen